One of the quotes that have actually changed the way I see the world is the following:

 “An amateur practices until they can play it correctly, a professional practices until they can’t play it incorrectly.”

 We’ve all been there.
 What you need to do to change the way things play out, is to actually keep on practicing until you can’t get it wrong, the same way that a martial artist keeps practicing the most basic movements forever.
-And, to top things off, a recent study suggests that going even further is actually a shortcut that helps you lock in learning.
+And, to top things off, a study suggests that going even further is actually a shortcut that helps you lock in learning.
 This process is called overlearning.

 What is overlearning?